 It is clear from the guidance that in theory an application will not automatically be refused because of a litigation debt.
-However, the Home Office will always check whether there is an outstanding litigation debt, and it is unlikely they will exercise their discretion in favour of the applicant, in particular for applications made other than on the basis of family and private life.
+However, the Home Office will always check whether there is an outstanding litigation debt, and it is unlikely that officials will exercise their discretion in favour of the applicant, in particular for applications made other than on the basis of family and private life.

 Legal representatives should, therefore, consider the following:

 - Take instructions from their clients as to whether they have a litigation debt.
 It might be appropriate in some circumstances — for example if clients have lost a judicial review in the past — to obtain a copy of their Home Office file or contact the Litigation Finance Team to check whether the clients had been ordered to pay costs.
 Contact details are in the guidance.

-- Anytime a client is ordered to pay the Home Office’s costs, assess the lawfulness of such award and seek to challenge it if unlawful.
+- Any time a client is ordered to pay the Home Office’s costs, assess the lawfulness of such award and seek to challenge it if unlawful.

-As parting comment, it is rather unfortunate that a litigation debt can easily be used against an applicant, but there are no mechanisms to similarly force the Home Office to pay their litigation debts to claimants and their lawyers, which often remain outstanding for years.
+As parting comment, it is rather unfortunate that a litigation debt can easily be used against an applicant, but there are no mechanisms to similarly force the Home Office to pay its litigation debts to claimants and their lawyers, which often remain outstanding for years.